sikron/spring-examples/rest-oauth/README.md

 in a form the authorization can be granted, then the form-POST is forwarded to http://localhost:8080/#access_token=143961e8-aac8-44e6-82a6-9a9abe5ff217&token_type=bearer&expires_in=43199&scope=read

-hard to implement integration test, as user interaction is required and i currently don't know how to get and answer the form
+hard to implement integration test, as user interaction is required and i currently don't know how to get and answer the form.

 resources: